Preparing for team development using Git

-Assuming that Git has already been set up, follow the steps below.
+Assuming that Git itself has already been set up, please carry out the following procedure.

 git config --global merge.NDMerge.name

-NDMerge is automatically installed in Next Design's installation folder when Next Design is installed.
-Please note that if you install Next Design later on where NDMerge is installed, your existing settings will be overwritten.
+Please note that if you install Next Design later in an environment where NDMerge is installed, the existing settings will be overwritten.

 # NDMerge